C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

-## a.
+## b.
 Create two new entries with text and images in the timeline

 These can be subjects related to Boder’s life, such as:
 When and  where did Boder study?